Ramsey Campbell: The 1970s: "Determined to be myself": Demons by Daylight and early novels

-1976 also saw the publication of Campbell's first novel, The Doll Who Ate His Mother, which immediately drew acclaim from figures such as Fritz Leiber and T.E.D.
+1976 also saw the publication of Campbell's first novel, The Doll Who Ate His Mother, which drew acclaim from figures such as Fritz Leiber and T.E.D.
 Klein.
 In this and The Face that Must Die (1979), Campbell began to fully explore the enigma of evil, touching on the psychological themes of possession, madness and alienation which feature in many of his subsequent novels.
-He also continued to write short stories, mainly supernatural, receiving the World Fantasy Award for "The Chimney" (1977) and "Mackintosh Willy" (1980).
+The Face That Must Die is a non-supernatural thriller which he said was inspired by how "my mother was convinced that she often passed people on the street whom she would mistake for film actors, and not infrequently she would see newspaper identikit pictures of criminals and would say, 'I know that face.'
+I did feel she might go up to somebody on the street and say, 'You are the man,' and it occurred to me, 'Well, all right, supposing this really did happen, what would happen next?'"
+The book was rejected by numerous publishers, including Campbell's British publisher Thomas Tessier at Millington Books, as too bleak, so Campbell cut out one chapter which he felt made the central character particularly unsympathetic and which was not important to the narrative.
+The novel was then issued by Star Books in a paperback edition in 1979.
+When it first came out in the U.S., from Scream Press in 1983, the excised chapter was restored.
+Campbell also continued to write short stories, mainly supernatural, receiving the World Fantasy Award for "The Chimney" (1977) and "Mackintosh Willy" (1980).

 Campbell has been a lifelong enthusiast of film; early stories such as The Reshaping of Rossiter (1964; an early version of The Scar) show the influence of directors such as Alain Resnais, and as early as 1969 Campbell had become the film reviewer for BBC Radio Merseyside.
 He worked in Merseyside on the Friday edition of "Breakfast" and less frequently on Claire Hamilton's Sunday show.
 A longer version of his Merseyside reviews appeared on the Radio Merseyside website, where he also reviewed DVDs.
 His love of old movies features prominently in two of Campbell's later novels, Ancient Images and The Grin of the Dark.